ianderrington/genai/docs/Understanding/agents/cognitive_architecture.md

-Cognitive Architectures refer to systems or chain-patterns that are employed after discrete interactions with single or multiple LLMs.
+Cognitive Architectures refer to systems or chain patterns that are employed after discrete interactions with single or multiple LLMs.

 ## Core themes